dataero-adsb/dataero-adsb-feeder/README.md

 # Dataero ADS-B Feeder

+Dataero's ADS-B feeder can be configured on top of other feeds already configured on your system.
+It is designed to be simple and lightweight, requiring minimal system resources.

 A Python application that reads ADS-B data from a local JSON file and sends it to the Dataero ADS-B service.

 ## Requirements